Chimur: Overview

 Chimur (tos) is a tehsil of Chandrapur district in Maharashtra, India, with a population of about 170,000.
-There are offices and a municipality of the Tehsildar, SDO, and Panchayat Samiti.
+There are offices of the Tehsildar, SDO, and Additional Collectorate's.

 Chimur (tos) can be reached by road from Warora, which is also the nearest railway station on the Wardha-Ballarpur-Hyderabad link.
 From Warora, it is 55 km and 101 km from Chandrapur.
 A regular bus service runs between Chimur and Nagpur, which is 94 km away.

 Chimur has a large market because it is so apart from other towns and cities.
-Chimur does not have much education, it has English and Marathi medium schools, and people can graduate in two Gownvana University colleges.
+Chimur does not have much education institutions as it has English and Marathi medium schools.

+People can graduate from Gondwana University.

 Chimur is located between Wardha, Chandrapur, Gondiya, Bhandara, Gadchiroli, and Nagpur.
 It is about 100 km from all these district places.

 History

 Chimur is famous for its active participation in the Indian Freedom Struggle during the Quit India Movement of 1942.

-History

-In Chimur there is temple of Shri Hari Balaji Maharaj.
+Balwantrao Deshmukh (27 March 1878 - 18 November 1957) was an Indian lawyer, Indian National Congress (INC) politician and independence activist from Chandrapur.